Let me start with a small story that I read a few years ago from a book whose name I can’t remember (feel free to let me know):

 Anchoring is a cognitive bias where an individual relies too heavily on an initial piece of information offered (known as the “anchor”) when making decisions.

-In the above story, the people were presented with almost no information about the car – the only difference were the original bid amounts given to them.
+In the above story, the people were presented with almost no information about the car – the only difference was the original bid amounts given to them.

 Now, this concept of “anchoring” or relying heavily on an initial piece of information offered applies outside of auction houses – it applies to every person you meet and know.